 It was so bad.
 What was bad was that life was all about waiting for adult-like things to get less-bad.
-Children were the smart ones, they just liked things that were already good, like cereals with marshmallows and candy shaped like animals and swing sets.
+Children were smart, they just liked things that were already good, like cereals with marshmallows and candies shaped like animals and swing sets.

-A group of people walked in, sitting a few booths behind us, laughing and talking.
-They were college students, or maybe grad students.
-They looked eons older than us, somehow, as if their faces had completely and definitively grown into their faces, whereas ours still hadn't quite decided what to be.
+A group walked in, sitting a few booths behind us, laughing and talking, college students, or maybe grad students.
+They looked eons older than us, somehow, as if their faces had completely and definitively grown into their faces, whereas ours still hadn't quite decided what to be

 I kept looking back at them.
-I couldn't picture Ted among us, but I could picture Ted among them, maybe with his arm around the pretty one with straight and shiny brown hair.
+I could picture Ted among them, maybe with his arm around the pretty one with straight and shiny brown hair.